MobileFirst-Platform-Developer-Center/ResourceRequestIonic/README.md

 IBM MobileFirst Platform Foundation
 ===
 ## ResourceRequestIonic
-A sample ionic application demonstrating the use to the WLResourceRequest API in TypeScript.
+A sample ionic application demonstrating the use of the WLResourceRequest API in TypeScript.

 ### Usage